Skip to Content

 Can I make the recipe ahead of time?

 Absolutely!
-And since the grilling process doesn’t require much time, I recommend cutting the chicken and allowing it to marinate for up to 24 hours before you’re ready to prepare the meal.
-If you need to go beyond that, I recommend leaving the lemon juice out of the marinade; you can keep the chicken this way in the fridge for up to 2 days.
+And since the grilling part doesn’t require much time, I recommend cutting the chicken and letting it marinate for up to 24 hours before you want to prepare the meal.

-More Pakistani Recipes:
+More Chicken Recipes:

-Did you try this recipe?
-Consider leaving a ⭐️ rating and comment below.
-And for more healthy international recipes for everyday cooking, sign up to have recipes emailed right to you.
+Let me know how it turned out for you by leaving a comment and rating below.
+And if you’re looking for more healthy international recipes for everyday cooking, sign up to get them delivered straight to your inbox.

-Finished tandoori chicken tikka in a serving bowl with raita on the side..
+Tandoori chicken tikka in a serving dish.

 Tandoori Chicken Tikka